Thoughts & Insights

 And anyone lucky enough to catch a glimpse of this “ship” on a journey of discovery through the oceans one day will trust their eyes even less than they did when they looked at the model in diagrams.
 What’s more, the amazement will be a lingering one.

-The images to this article appear on Jacques Rougerie’s must-see website.
+Images to this article appear on Jacques Rougerie’s must-see website.